surgan12/Network-hacks/ftp /readme.md

 To use

-Run ftpserver.py on one terminal and ftpclient.py on the other , in the ftpserver.py change the directory according to your need i.e home/<your name>/
+Run ftpserver.py on one terminal and ftpclient.py on the other , in the ftpserver.py change the directory according to your need i.e home/ -your name- /

 The gui of ftpclient is self explanatory